MohammedAhmed124/MTC-AIC-3-CodeCraft/README.md

-# MTC-AIC EEG Competition Pipeline
+# MTC-AIC-3 Winning pipeline 🥇

 This repository provides a complete, end‑to‑end pipeline for the MTC-AIC EEG competition.
-It covers data loading, preprocessing, model training (including optional adversarial robustness), and inference for both Motor Imagery (MI) and SSVEP tasks using the MTCFormer architecture.
+It covers data loading, preprocessing, model training, and inference for both Motor Imagery (MI) and SSVEP tasks using the MTCFormer architecture.

 ---